 My Anxiety About Sending My Child to Camp

-I think there are 3 hurdles parents must overcome when contemplating a first-time camper experience:
+I think there are 3 hurdles parents must overcome when contemplating about sending the first-time camper to camp:

 - parents understanding how powerful the camp experience is and that it helps the child to grow, become independent, feel confident in their ability to handle things without parental intervention, etc.;